Ever wondered how hard it is to be vegan? If you’re trying to minimise the amount of animal products you use, here’s what you need to know…

-This store is Hong Kong’s only plant-based retail chain and boasts a wide selection of groceries.
-Stocking everything from fake eggs, Beyond Burger meat, oatly milk and (arguably) the best vegan cheese, it’s a Hong Kong favourite.
+- Green Common: Hong Kong’s only plant-based retail chain, boasting a wide selection of groceries.
+Stocking all sorts of plant-based goods.
+From fake eggs, Beyond Burger meat, oatly milk and (arguably) the best vegan cheese, it’s a Hong Kong favourite.

-SpiceBox Organics, a USDA certified organic store, is an easy place to find health food, environmentally friendly household products and natural body care products.
-The socially conscious company ensures that products available are sourced from sustainable organisations, and you can even find traditional medicine and Ayuverda products here.
+- SpiceBox Organics: This USDA certified organic store is an easy place to find health food, environmentally-friendly household products and natural body care products.
+The socially conscious company ensures that products available are sourced from sustainable organisations, and you can even find traditional medicine and Ayurveda products here.

-Corner Block stocks a whole range of certified organic produce, including organic baking brand Arrowhead Mills and gluten-free snacks from Dr. Schaer.
-There are plenty of new brands to choose from too.
+- Corner Block: Corner Block stocks a whole range of certified organic produce, including organic baking brand Arrowhead Mills and gluten-free snacks from Dr. Schaer.

 Cooking vegan food at home: